JoshuaGrams/tiny-qbn/doc/priority.md

 and leave immediately:

 	<<when>>urgent req-random-50<<offer>>baby food, then hurry home to feed her.

+Note that if you put this before milk in the list, you'll need to update its index when setting `<<cardpriority>>`.
+This is awkward, but choices don't have a title, so I haven't found a better way to do it.
+Maybe I should add a title option?
+I'll have to think about it.

 When this item is available (about half the time), it will be the only one in the list.
 Otherwise updating the list will act just as